richardChenzhihui/starter-hugo-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm Zhihui Chen; thanks for visiting my homepage.
-I'm an undergraduate student in statistics at The Chinese University of Hong Kong,Shenzhen.
+I'm an undergraduate student in statistics at The Chinese University of Hong Kong, Shenzhen.
 I used to work at [Shenzhen Institute of Artificial Intelligence and Robotics for Society](https://airs.cuhk.edu.cn/) for 13 months as a research assistant.
 Now I am currently doing research on few-shot learning and monocular depth estimation under the supervision of Professor Chenye Wu and Professor Rui Huang.

 My research interests include Computer Vision, Few-shot Learning, and Robotics and I keep exploring new interesting research topics in Artificial Intelligence and Computer Vision.

-I am also the winner of Harmonia College scholarship for two times in succession, vice president of TEDxCUHK(SZ), and co-founder of a photography studio at the university.
+I am also the winner of Harmonia College scholarship in consecutive years, vice president of TEDxCUHK(SZ), and co-founder of Oceania Studio at CUHK(SZ).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.